edubu2/ThinkStats2/ew-notes/book_notes.md

     * standard deviation of the residuals is a better indicator (Downey's opinion)
 * denoted $R^2$ and called "R-squared"
 * it is equal to (Pearson's Correlation)$^2$
+* it has its own formula, though:
+    ```
+    def CoefDetermination(ys, res):
+        return 1 - Var(res) / Var(ys)
+    ```
 * example:
   * for birth weight and mother's age, $R^2$ is 0.0047, which means that mother's age predicts about half of 1% of variance in birth weight.

+## Measuring Goodness of Fit (Methods):

+1. Best method: standard deviation of the residuals, especially in comparison to ``stdev(ys)``
+   * same as RMSE
+2. $R^2$
+   * equals (Pearson's correlation)$^2$

+## Testing Linear Models (Methods):

+* test whether an apparent reduction in MSE is due to chance
+    *  simulate the Null Hypothesis by permutation
+    *  find RMSE of null hypothesis vs sample
+* test whether an apparent slope is due to chance
+     *  null hypothesis: the slope is equal to zero.
+     *  compute the probability that the slope in the sampling distribution falls below 0.
+        * if the estimated slope were negative, we would compute the probability that the slope in the sampling distribution exceeds 0
+        * should be easy because because we normally want to compute the sampling distribution of the parameters anyway.
+        * and it is a good approximation unless the sample size is small and the distribution of residuals is skewed.
+          * even then, it is usually good enough, because p-values don't have to be precise.